ccgilroy/ma-thesis/doc/asa_draft/03_data.md

 ## Bars: GayCities

-need a consistent source for the locations of gay bars.
+To use gay bars as an indicator or proxy for the locations of gay neighborhoods across multiple cities, I need a consistent source for the locations of gay bars.
+This source should be from *before* the point in time at which I am measuring the outcomes of potential change.

 Gay travel guides

-this should be from *before* the point in time where I am measuring change
+Damron's travel guides [CITE Levine, CITE Mattson], the most prominent, have a 50-year history.

+Castells used ???. @hayslett_out_2011 use a 2000 guide called the Gayellow Pages to locate gay bars in their quantitative analysis of Columbus, OH.

 explain GayCities